Shaft voltage: Faraday shield

 An electrostatic shielded induction motor (ESIM) is one approach to the shaft-voltage problem, as the insulation reduces voltage levels below the dielectric breakdown.
 This effectively stops bearing degradation and offers one solution to accelerated bearing wear caused by fluting, induced by pulsewidth modulated (PWM) inverters.

 Grounding brush

 Grounding the shaft by installing a grounding brush device on either the non-drive end or drive end of a VFD electric motor provides an alternate low-impedance path from the motor shaft to the motor case.
 This method channels the current away from the bearings.
 It significantly reduces shaft voltage and therefore bearing current by not allowing voltage to build up on the rotor.
-Low maintenance grounding brushes have been field tested and proven to run for as long as 10 years at 1800rpm while maintaining the necessary target voltage that prevents electrical bearing damage for the entire life of the brush.

 Shaft grounding ring

-A shaft grounding ring (SGR) is similar to a grounding brush, except that this brush makes use of conductive micro fibers, creating a low impedance path from the motor shaft to ground.
+A shaft grounding ring is installed around the motor shaft and creates a low impedance pathway for current to flow back to the motor frame and to ground.
+Various styles of rings exist such as those containing microfilaments making direct contact with the shaft or rings that clamp onto the shaft with a carbon brush riding on the ring (not directly on the shaft).